Permafrost/Tundra/README.md

 ### tundra.list.document:group

-Groups the given IData document list items by the given keys.
-This service can be used to process an IData document list in a way similar to a [SQL GROUP BY] clause.
+Groups the given `IData[]` document list items by the given criteria.
+This service can be used to process an `IData[]` document list in a way similar to a [SQL GROUP BY] clause, but also supports multi- level groupings.

 #### Inputs:

-* `$list` is an IData document list whose items are to be grouped.
+* `$list` is an `IData[]` document list whose items are to be grouped.
+* `$group` specifies the grouping criteria as a recursive hierarchicy of keys:
-* `$keys` is a String list containg the keys used to group like items in `$list` together, and can be simple or fully qualified, such as `a/b/c[0]/d`.
+  * `by` is a list of keys whose associated values are used to group like items in `$list` together:
+    * `key` is the fully-qualified key identifying the values in `$list` on which to group.
+    * `type` is an optional choice that defines type of comparison performed between the values associated with the `key`:
+      * `string` will compare the values as strings.
+      * `integer` will compare the values as integers.
+      * `decimal` will compare the values as decimal numbers.
+      * `datetime` will compare the values as datetimes.
+      * `duration` will compare the values as durations of time.
+    * `pattern` is an optional pattern string used when the type of comparison is either `datetime` (in which case a pattern compatible with `Tundra/tundra.datetime:format` must be specified), or `duration` (in which case a pattern compatible with `Tundra/tundra.duration:format` must be specified).
+    * `descending?` is an optional boolean indicating if the values associated with the key are to be sorted in descending (largest to smallest) order.
+Defaults to `false`, if not specified.
+  * `then` is an optional next level of grouping criteria, which is used to further group like items in `$list` together.
+    * ... refer to `$group` structure.

 #### Outputs:

-* `$list.grouped` is an IData document list containing one item per each unique set of grouping key value tuples associated with `$keys` from `$list`:
+* `$list.groups` is an `IData[]` document list containing one item per each unique set of grouped value associated:
-  * `group` is an IData document containing the keys and values that defined this group.
+  * `by` is an `IData` document containing the keys and values that defined this group.
-  * `items` is an IData document list containing all the items from `$list` whose keys and values are equal to key value tuples in the associated `group`.
+  * `items` is an `IData[]` document list containing all the items from `$list` whose values are equal to values of the associated group, provided only when no further `$group` levels were specified.
+  * `then` is an `IData` document list containing the next level of grouped items as per the `$group` levels specified.
+    * ... refer to `$list.groups` structure.

 ---